New Jersey governor race tests Murphy’s progressive politics

 “Many people are very happy with the way he handled the COVID-19 era.
 The numbers are very clear,” Republican state Sen. Michael Testa acknowledged.

 Some Republicans are also concerned that Trump’s unpopularity could be dragging down Ciattarelli’s approval numbers.
-Since a bruising June primary with rivals who claimed Trump’s mantle, Ciattarelli has sounded more like the moderate he was while in the Legislature, speaking about his support for Roe v.
-Wade and for immigrants without legal status to get driver’s licenses, for instance.
+Since a bruising June primary with rivals who claimed Trump’s mantle, Ciattarelli has sounded more like the moderate he was while in the Legislature, speaking about his support for the Roe v.
+Wade decision legalizing abortion and for immigrants without legal status to get driver’s licenses, for instance.

 He’s been playing up his credentials as an accountant and the founder of a small business while campaigning in Democratic-leaning cities as well as GOP strongholds.